govau/content-guide/privacy.md

 ### Information outside of Australia

-We are generally not likely to disclose personal information to a person (other than you) who is not in Australia or an external Territory.
+We are generally not likely to disclose personal information to a person (other than you) who is not in Australia or an external territory.
 However:
   - web traffic information is disclosed to Google Analytics when you visit our websites --- Google stores information across multiple countries.
   - when you communicate with us through a social network service such as Facebook or Twitter, the social network provider and its partners may collect and hold your personal information overseas
-  - when you comment on, log issues or submit pull requests to GitHub repositories hosting code for Guides products --- GitHub stores information in the United States of America.
+  - when you comment on, log issues or submit pull requests to GitHub repositories hosting code for Guides products, GitHub may collect and hold your personal information overseas.

 If you communicate with us through email, your email service provider may store information in data centres outside of Australia.
 If you provide us with your email address, you are authorising us to send your personal information to this address.